chef-boneyard/push-jobs-cookbook/README.md

 ## Platform

+* Debian
 * Ubuntu
 * Windows

-Tested on Ubuntu 12.04, 12.10 and Windows 2008 R2.
-It may work on
+Tested on Debian 6.0.7, Ubuntu 10.04, 12.04, 12.10, and Windows 2008
-other debian or windows platform families with or without modification.
+R2.
+It may work on other debian or windows platform families with or without modification.

+Testing for Debian/Ubuntu can be done with Test Kitchen, see TESTING.md in this repository.

 # Usage